igneous-labs/generic-array-struct/README.md

 }

 // impl notes:
-// - cannot use transmute() due to generic, cannot move out of struct due to Drop.
+// - cannot use transmute() due to const generic, cannot move out of struct due to Drop.
 //   Hopefully rustc is able to optimize away all the
 //   transmute_copy() + core::mem::forget()s and use the same memory.
 //   I cannot wait for array transmutes to be stabilized.